crcdng/interact-ml-classify/README.md

 <pre>
 For each class to be detected:
-    Set the label class (number) in the `Live Int Data` node
+    Set the class label (a number) in the `Live Int Data` node
     Start the game in Unity
     For each example recoding:
-        Press SPACE to record
+        Begin the movement
-        Move around
+        Press SPACE to start recording
         Press SPACE to stop recording
     Stop the game in Unity
 </pre>

 #### To train the model (InteractML Wiki Step 6)

-1. If it is running, stop the game in Unity.
+1. Make sure the game is not running.
 2. Klick on `Training`.
 3. Wait a bit until it comes back and indicates that the model has been trained.

 #### To run the model (InteractML Wiki Step 6)

 1. Start the game in Unity.
 2. Press "P" to run the model.
-You can skip that step if you check `Run Model on Play` in the `Machine Learning System` node.
+You can skip this step if you check `Run Model on Play` in the `Machine Learning System` node.

 ### Compatibility